ROCm/rocm-examples/Libraries/exampleLibraryTemplate/README.md

 Make sure that the dependencies are installed, or use the [provided Dockerfile](../../Dockerfiles/hip-libraries-rocm-ubuntu.Dockerfile) to build and run the examples in a containerized environment that has all prerequisites installed.

 ####  Using CMake
-All examples in the `example-library-name` subdirectory can be built by a single CMake project.
+All examples in the `example-library-name` subdirectory can either be built by a single CMake project or be built independently.

 - `$ cd Libraries/<example-library-name>`
 - `$ cmake -S . -B build` (on ROCm) or `$ cmake -S . -B build -D GPU_RUNTIME=CUDA` (on CUDA)